Last Updated On

 This is an important one: In some cases alcohol withdrawal can be dangerous, or even fatal.
 This won’t necessarily be true for you, but a doctor’s advice can go a long way to keeping you safe.
 Additionally, even if you don’t expect severe withdrawal symptoms, medical counseling can point you toward useful resources that are appropriate for your particular situation.

-Learn more about alcohol withdrawal, and why you should have a solid plan for managing it.
+Learn more about alcohol withdrawal and the risks of going cold turkey, and why you should have a solid plan for managing it.

 5. Moderate or Cut Back First